john-data-chen/turborepo-starter-kit/README.md

 ### Prettier oxc plugin

-- status: disabled (it is conflict with Windsurf, since this is a small project, the speed difference is not significant)
+- status: disabled (it is conflict with vs code auto formatting, since this is a small project, the speed difference is not significant)
 - benefit: Increase Prettier formatting speed
 - [introduction](https://www.npmjs.com/package/@prettier/plugin-oxc)